vadim-sartakov/messenger/server/README.md

 ## Environment variables
 To run the server there are following environment variables should be set:
+- PORT - server port.
+Default is 8080
 - JWT_SECRET - string password for HS256 jwt encoding (used if no key pairs were found)
 - JWT_EXPIRES_IN - amount of time a jwt token will be valid for.
 Compatible with [zeit/ms](https://github.com/zeit/ms) format
-- DATA_EXPIRES_IN - Period after which data is considered as stale and allowed to be cleaned.
+- USER_EXPIRES_IN - Period after which user is considered as expired so user and all related data allowed to be removed.
 Compatible with [zeit/ms](https://github.com/zeit/ms) format
 - CLEANUP_PERIOD - Cleanup task will run with this period.
 Compatible with [zeit/ms](https://github.com/zeit/ms) format
 - DB_URL - connection to database
 - WEB_APP_URL - to enable CORS
+- DEBUG - logging namespaces.
+Utilizing [debug](https://www.npmjs.com/package/debug) package.

 ## JWT Encoding